wardahmad/lesson-w07d01-modern-js/README.md

 - Define arrow functions in javascript
 - play with foreach loop in javascript
 - Use map method in javascipt
-- Use Filter
+- Use Filter method in javascipt
-- Use Reduce
+- Use Reduce method in javascipt

+## Agenda
+*Explaning of:*
-1. Explaning of Strict mode
+1. Strict mode with examples
-2. Arrow functions
+2. Arrow functions with examples
-3. forEach
+3. forEach with examples
-4. Map
+4. Map with examples
-5. Filter
+5. Filter with examples
-6. Reduce
+6. Reduce with examples
-7. Practice
+7. Practice with examples

 ## What is JS ES
 JS ES stands for Javascript European Computer Manufacturers Association Script, also known as JS ECMAScript.